bitrise-io/devcenter/docs/webhooks/adding-a-bitbucket-webhook.md

 To have Bitrise automatically start a build every time you push code into your repository you can set up a webhook at your code hosting service which will automatically trigger a build on Bitrise with the code you push to your repository.

+!!! note "If you have a Bitbucket webhook already set up for your app ..."
+    If you have a Bitbucket webhook already set up for your app, simply skip to the [**triggers**](#choose-from-triggers) section
+    and edit your current one according to the screenshot there.

 ## Get the webhook URL for Bitbucket